Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Introduction

 \subsubsection{Acknowledgements}

 The authors would like to thank Clark Barwick, Jacob Lurie, Tomer Schlank, and Lior Yanovski for many valuable discussions that led to this work.
 They also thank Robert Burklund, Dustin Clausen, Peter Haine, Jeremy Hahn, Yonatan Harpaz, and Hadrian Heine for helpful discussions and correspondences, and Robert Burklund, Dustin Clausen, Shay Ben Moshe, Tomer Schlank, and Lior Yanovski for comments on a draft.
+Finally, they are grateful to the anonymous referees for their careful reading of this paper and wealth of clarifying comments and corrections.
 The first author was partially supported by the Adams Fellowship of the Israeli Academy of Science, and by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
 The second author was supported in part by NSF grant DMS-2002029.